rust-lang/rfcs/text/0000-async-stream.md

 ## next method

-As @yoshuawuyts states in their [pull request which adds `core::stream::Stream` to the standard library]:
+As @yoshuawuyts states in their [pull request which adds `core::stream::Stream` to the standard library](https://github.com/rust-lang/rust/pull/79023):

 Unlike `Iterator`, `Stream` makes a distinction between the [`poll_next`] method which is used when implementing a `Stream`, and the [`next`] method